massimocaprinali/cloud-foundry-public/liberty-offlineMode.md

 # Use the offline mode for Liberty
 {: #offline_mode}

-When a Liberty application is pushed to {{site.data.keyword.cloud}}, the Liberty buildpack can access sites external to {{site.data.keyword.Bluemix_notm}}
+When a Liberty application is pushed to {{site.data.keyword.cloud}}, the Liberty buildpack can access sites external to {{site.data.keyword.cloud_notm}}
 to acquire artifacts required by the application.
 The following are the external sites that the Liberty buildpack can access.
 In [{{site.data.keyword.Bluemix_dedicated_notm}}](/docs/dedicated/index.html#dedicated) and
 [{{site.data.keyword.Bluemix_local_notm}}](/docs/local/index.html#local) environments, these sites might need to be *whitelisted*.